 - How it compares to regular pizza crust: Enjoy a soft, yet hearty base for your favorite pizza toppings.
 The crust is not nearly as chewy as pizza crust made with all white flour.
 However, what it lacks in chew, it makes up for in flavor.

-- Flavor: When baking yeasted whole wheat dough such as these whole wheat dinner rolls, I love using honey as the sugar component.
+- Flavor: When baking yeasted whole wheat dough such as whole wheat bread or these whole wheat dinner rolls, I love using honey as the sugar component.
 This crust has a touch of honey, enough salt, 100% whole wheat flour, plus you can add garlic and/or your favorite dried herbs such as basil, oregano, and thyme.
 (Or an Italian seasoning blend.)

 - Time: Set aside just under 3 hours for this homemade dough and keep in mind that most of the time is hands off as the dough rises.